How exactly do you say what’s up in Italian?

 Che succede, amico? is the Italian translation of Bugs Bunny’s famous catchphrase What’s up, Doc?.

-Succede comes from succedere, to happen, which is a verb that belongs to the second -ere group.
+Succede comes from succedere, to happen, which is a verb of the second group -ere.
 Be careful not to confuse che succede?, in the present tense, with cos’è successo, in the past tense.

-Cosa succede? also translates “what happens?”, but it’s used to actually ask what’s happening.
-Che succede?, on the contrary, can also function as a greeting.
+Cosa succede? can also be translated as “what happens?”, but it’s really used to ask what’s happening.
+Che succede? can also be used as a greeting.

 The meaning is very different!